samsquire/ideas4/README.md

 The traditional software development approach to control flow of asynchronous systems is callbacks, async/await, events, SEDA or event loops.

-The problem with event loops is that work blocks the main thread and you don't have parallelism unless you start multiple event loops.
+The problem with event loops is that work blocks the main thread, and you don't have parallelism unless you start multiple event loops.

-If we batch up work to the rthythm of a clock, we can schedule directly and avoid data race conditions and race conditions to the same data.
+If we batch up work to the rhythm of a clock, we can schedule directly and avoid data race conditions and race conditions to the same data.

  * Direct concurrency means scheduling in advance and driving ordering explicitly.
  * Chaining together callbacks causes complexity.